Free the nipple: History

-Free the Nipple events were held in Brighton, England, in 2016, 2017 and 2018.
+Free the nipple events were held in Brighton, England, in 2016, 2017 and 2018.
 The Free the Nipple Brighton group is headed up by Bee Nicholls and Mickey F, both of Brighton.
 There was also a Free the Nipple event in 2017, held in Charleston, West Virginia. and one was held in Hull, England, on 26 August 2017.
 The date is celebrated as Women's Equality Day and Go Topless Day, being the anniversary of the Nineteenth Amendment to the United States Constitution in 1920 which gave US women the right to vote.

 Court cases

-Various court cases in the United States have involved the question of whether women may publicly expose female breasts.
+Various court cases in the United States have involved the question of whether women may publicly expose their breasts.
 Two examples are Erie v.
 Pap's A. and Barnes v.
 Glen Theatre.
 These involved ordinances that placed restrictions on how women were legally permitted to appear in public, focusing on banning any public exposure of the female breasts.
 A lawsuit was filed as Free the Nipple v.
 City of Fort Collins, which was an attempt to remove the provision in the municipal code of Fort Collins, Colorado, that prohibits women from revealing their breasts.
 The federal lawsuit was won at the appellate level.
 In September 2019, after spending over $300,000, Fort Collins decided to stop defending their ordinance and repeal it.
 That effectively gave women of all ages the right to go topless wherever men can in the jurisdiction of the 10th Circuit (the states of Wyoming, Utah, Colorado, New Mexico, Kansas and Oklahoma, including all their cities).

 There are two U.S. states where the mere showing of women's breasts is illegal: Indiana and Tennessee.